bpucker/FlavonoidFriday/README.md

 ### (12) MYB117 can boost the anthocyanin biosynthesis in poplar ###

-> **_<a href="https://twitter.com/boas_pucker/status/1395620374864302083">TWEET</a>:_** Overexpression of poplar MYB117 boosts the anthocyanin biosynthesis.
+> **Post:** Overexpression of poplar MYB117 boosts the anthocyanin biosynthesis.
 Up-regulation of the flavonoid 3',5'-hydroxylase genes leads to increased B-ring hydroxylation of flavonoids. #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1395620374864302083">
 <img alt="MYB117 can boost the anthocyanin biosynthesis in poplar (Tweet #12)" src="https://pbs.twimg.com/media/E144mTUXEAI8rij?format=jpg&name=medium" width="30%" height="30%">